 Ghost Mud (also known as Clean Mud) is the most fun you can have with a bar of soap and a roll of toilet paper.
-This incredible homemade sensory dough is so easy to make and it’s a provides kids with a wonderful sensory activity.
+This incredible homemade sensory dough is easy to make and it’s a wonderful sensory activity preschoolers.
 Ghost mud smells fantastic, and it’s delightfully ooey and gooey when you squeeze it in your hands.
 It’s similar to play dough, but it’s softer and silkier.
 And did I mention how amazing it smells?

 Yesterday I showed you how to do one of the coolest science activities ever, with a bar of Ivory Soap.
 If you missed it, you have to check it out!
 It’s just the craziest.
 All you need is a bar of soap and a microwave!

 Normally, we make homemade laundry detergent with the results of the Ivory Soap Experiment, but we didn’t do that yesterday.
 We had some big-time fun with it!
 We used our expanded bar of soap to make a batch of ghost mud.

 Ghost mud is an amazing sensory substance for preschoolers to play with.
 Along with our 2-ingredient cloud dough, our Elmer’s Glue slime, and our 2-ingredient Goop, it’s one of our absolute favourite sensory activities here in my daycare.

 Making ghost mud is just as fun as playing with it.
 Your kids will have a blast helping you whip up a batch.